 Two Men Indicted On Federal Drug Trafficking Charges

-HARRISBURG – The United States Attorney’s Office for the Middle District of Pennsylvania announced today that on August 24, a grand jury in Harrisburg indicted two men on charges of possessing and conspiring to possess and distribute methamphetamine.
+HARRISBURG - The United States Attorney’s Office for the Middle District of Pennsylvania announced today that two men allegedly involved in drug trafficking in York and Berks Counties were indicted yesterday by a federal grand jury in Harrisburg.

 Indictments are only allegations.
 All persons charged are presumed to be innocent unless and until found guilty in court.